Back to their Victorian glory | The restored sphinxes of Crystal Palace Park

 The Crystal Palace stood for decades until it was destroyed by a fire in November 1936.
 Today, the only remainder of the Palace is its Victorian terraces, ruins of its water towers and the surviving six of the original collection of 12 sphinxes.
 The sculptures of the half-man, half-lions flank flights of steps on the Upper Terrace and feature cartouches and hieroglyphs on their bodies and base.
 The sphinxes were based on the red granite sphinx at the Louvre museum in Paris – from the reign of Egyptian Pharaoh Amenemhat II (1929-1895 BC).
 They are likely to have been the idea of architect Owen Jones (1809-1874), who was partially responsible for the decoration and layout of the Palace in its new environment and designed the Egyptian, Greek and Roman courts within the exhibition.

 For decades, the sphinxes were painted red to match their original inspiration across the channel in France.
 Tests have shown the re-painting stopped in the 1900s when the popularity in the Palace had declined.
 For most of the 20th century, the sphinxes were their base grey colour.
-Understandably, they’ve taken quite a battering from the element over the years and were cracking, ending up on Historic England’s Heritage at Risk register.
+Understandably, they’ve taken quite a battering from the elements over the years and were cracking, ending up on Historic England’s Heritage at Risk register.

 In 2016, the Grade II-listed sphinxes were restored as part of a £2.4million project funded by the Mayor of London, Historic England and Bromley Council.
 The project also includes the restoration of the terrace steps, the famous Victorian dinosaur sculptures and a new café.
 The work included repairs to the holes and cracks and repainting to their original Victorian colour of red with a mineral paint to help conserve them longer.
 I’ve loved the sphinxes since I was a child and having witnessed their deterioration over the years, I was thrilled to see them restored to their former glory.
 I hope they continue to survey the park for another 150 years and beyond.